 An interview can go up in flames just as easily as a first date, and a poorly written cover letter is a surefire way to get cut from a candidate list.
-Devex asked global development recruiters for the biggest mistakes they see recent graduates make when trying to get a job — to help you avoid them.
+Devex asked global development recruiters for the biggest mistakes they see early career professionals make when trying to get a job — to help you avoid them.

 Be pleasantly persistent, stay humble and ... keep your shoes on?
 These were just a few of the notes when Devex asked three development leaders to take a step back and share what they learned from their first forays into the sector.

 Career coaches may dole out advice on how to get that first job, but how do you navigate the first few years after graduation, which tend to be critical to your professional development?
 Relief International Senior Program Officer Scott Webb guest blogs on the topic.

 Young people are realizing there are many paths to make a difference, according to Melanne Verveer.
 Find out why the executive director of the Institute for Women, Peace and Security at Georgetown University is so optimistic about the next generation of development professionals.